foreverphoenix/the-phoenix-flavour/content/wtp/installation/new-game.md

 ## Starting a new save

 - In the main menu, click **NEW** to start a your playthrough.
-- Press 10 to temporarily toggle off ENB.
+- Press **F10** to temporarily toggle off ENB.
 It may look strange during the intro video and prologue.

 Shortly after the character creation, you will get a prompt which is added by the mod **Start Me Up**.
-You will be asked whether you want to "relive the memory", giving you the option to skip the prologue.
-Do not select this option if you never played Fallout 4 before, you are going to miss some important things.
+You will be asked whether you want to "relive the memory", giving you the option to skip the prologue. **Do not select this option if you never played Fallout 4 before**, you are going to miss some important things.

 If you want to play the regular Fallout 4 intro (highly recommended), click "This is a memory.
 Let's stay here a while" and the prologue will play out as usual.
 Proceed to the [Mod Configuration](/wtp/mod-config/) page after exiting the vault.